-The section below describes the four different architectures that we compare in our experimental study as well as the interfaces that agents and e-shops use for communication.
+The section below describes the four different architectures that we compare in our experimental study as well as the interfaces that agents and Webshops use for communication.

 This page presents the results of the first experimental comparison of these four architectures, using the same set of tasks within an e-commerce scenario.
-The experiments were conducted across four simulated e-shops, each offering products via different interfaces.
-Four corresponding LLM agents — the MCP agent, RAG agent, NLWeb agent, and HTML agent — are evaluated performing the same set of 91 tasks, each using a different method for interacting with the shops.
+The experiments were conducted across four simulated webshops, each offering products via different interfaces.
+Four corresponding LLM agents — the MCP Agent, RAG Agent, NLWeb Agent, and HTML Agent — are evaluated performing the same set of 91 tasks, each using a different method for interacting with the shops.

 We compare the effectiveness (success rate, F1) of the different agents in solving the tasks, which are grouped into categories such as searching for specific products, searching for the cheapest product given concrete or vague requirements, adding products to shopping carts, and finally checking out the products and paying for them by credit card.
 We also assess the efficiency of each architecture by measuring task runtime and token usage.
 The analysis of input and output tokens provides a basis for estimating both the operational cost of each agent as well as its energy consumption and environmental impact.

-ChatGPT: The experiments show that the MCP, RAG, and NLWeb agents achieve comparable — and in many cases even higher — task completion rates than the HTML agent, while consuming 5 to 10 times fewer tokens.
-For basic tasks, the NLWeb agent achieves the highest completion rate (88% with Claude Sonnet), while the RAG agent shows strong performance across both basic and advanced tasks.
-All alternative interfaces demonstrate significantly lower token usage compared to the browser-based agent, with the RAG agent being particularly efficient.
+In our WebMall experiments, the MCP, RAG, and NLWeb Agents achieve comparable — and in many cases higher — task completion rates than the HTML Agent (AX+MEM), while using 5–10× fewer tokens.
+On basic tasks, the NLWeb Agent achieves the highest completion rate (up to 88% with Claude 4 Sonnet), and the RAG Agent shows competitive effectiveness across both basic and advanced tasks.
+All three alternatives use significantly fewer tokens than the HTML Agent.

-The section below describes the four different architectures that we compare in our experimental study as well as the interfaces that agents and e-shops use for communication.
+The section below describes the four different architectures that we compare in our experimental study as well as the interfaces that agents and Webshops use for communication.

-The HTML agent accesses the e-shops via their traditional HTML interfaces intended for human usage.
-We employ the AX+MEM HTML agent from the WebMall benchmark for our experiments.
+The HTML Agent accesses the Webshops via their traditional HTML interfaces intended for human use.
+We employ the AX+MEM HTML Agent from the WebMall benchmark for our experiments.
 The agent is implemented using the AgentLab library which accompanies BrowserGym.
-The agent uses the accessibility tree (AXTree) of HTML pages as observation space and has access to short-term memory which it can use to store relevant information at each step in order to maintain context across longer task sequences.
+The agent uses the accessibility tree (AXTree) of HTML pages as observation space and has access to short-term memory, which it can use to store relevant information at each step in order to maintain context across longer task sequences.

 The HTML agent executes the following interaction loop:

-More details about the AX+MEM HTML agent are found on the WebMall benchmark page.
+More details about the AX+MEM HTML Agent are on the WebMall benchmark page.

-The RAG agent does not directly access the e-shops but interacts with a search engine that has crawled and indexed all pages of all e-shops.
+The RAG Agent does not directly access the Webshops but interacts with a search engine that has crawled and indexed all pages of all Webshops.
 Our RAG implementation uses Elasticsearch to create a unified search index containing scraped content from all four WebMall shops.
-Before indexing, we remove naviagation elements and HTML tags from the pages using the Unstructured library.
+Before indexing, we remove navigation elements and HTML tags from the pages using the Unstructured library.
 An example of a resulting JSON file can be found here.
 The system generates composite embeddings that combine product titles and descriptions, enabling semantic similarity search.
 The search engine is presented to the agent as a tool that can be called one or multiple times with differing queries to iteratively refine the results.

 The agent leverages the LangGraph framework to orchestrate retrieval workflows and incorporates specialized Python functions for e-commerce actions like adding items to carts and completing checkouts.
 More specifically, the RAG agent is implemented as a LangGraph ReAct agent with the following available tools: